top of page

 Initial delivery

-In some counties you can also pick up your 12-gallon tote(s) at the local Recycling Center.
+Once your plan is finalized, the truck will deliver your tote(s).
+In some counties you can also pick up your tote(s) from our friends at your local Recycling Center.

 Step #3